Scope-Infrastructure-Calismalari/devops-cicd/ch10-gitops.md

 <p align="center"><img src="images/GitOps/image-15.png"></p>

 So as a result; we have

-- Less Permissions to Manage
+- Less permissions to manage
-- More Secure Environment
+- More secure environment

 ## Wrap Up